ThomasAitken/Scrapy-Testmaster/README.md

 #### N.B.
 You will notice that there is heavy overlap here with the settings in config.py.
 So you can set custom validation rules at any level, although any settings specified to a contrary, non-default value in a `config.py` file will take precedence for that particular callback.

+#### Inherited from Scrapy Autounit

 **TESTMASTER_ENABLED**
-Set this to `True` or `False` to enable or disable unit test generation when calling `scrapy crawl`, `testmaster parse` or to run `testmaster update` with the `--dynamic` or `--new` options.
-The other commands are completely unaffected.
+Set this to `True` or `False` to enable or disable unit test generation when calling `scrapy crawl`, `testmaster parse` or when running `testmaster update` with the `--dynamic` or `--new` options.
+The other commands are completely unaffected (e.g. you can run static updates with or without this enabled).

 **TESTMASTER_MAX_FIXTURES_PER_CALLBACK**
 Sets the maximum number of fixtures to store per callback.